 - Place them in the oven and bake for 15 minutes.
 Toss them a bit and bake another 10 minutes until the tofu is crispy.

 Indian curry sauce

 - While the tofu is baking, take a saucepan and sauté the chopped onion until it begins to soften (about 5 minutes).
 Add water a tablespoon at a time if the onions begin to stick.

-- Add the tomatoes and water, keeping the pan at a slow simmer.
+- Add the tomatoes, water and date paste, keeping the pan at a slow simmer.
 Break up the tomatoes with a wooden spoon if needed.
 Cover, and allow the sauce to simmer for 10 minutes so the tomatoes can reduce a bit.